 In 2017 we began building our custom home and our first barn.
 As soon as they were finished in 2018, we moved north.
 Then in January of 2019, we brought home our first four alpacas.

 The Growing Farm

 In the year that followed, we grew from five alpacas to an alpaca herd of twenty-five.
 We bought more foundation females, invested in a few herdsires, and adopted a few additional alpacas along the way.

 Our alpaca farm began with a simple idea of having a few alpacas, sheep, and chickens.
 Our goal was a hobby farm to keep Jason busy after retirement.

 Once we brought our first four alpacas homes, we fell in love and realized they were magical creatures.
 We also realized alpacas had a large impact on sustainable living and ecofriendly fiber production.
 When we saw the happiness the alpacas brought to others, we knew the farm was going to be much more than a hobby.
 It would be a business where we would invest sweat equity, lots of love, and a lot of start of capital.

 We quickly dove into the industry to learn everything we could about alpaca bloodlines, fiber quality, conformation, genetics, reproduction, and health.
 We visited other farms, attended shows, and did a whole lot of research.
 The more we learned, the more we loved alpacas and everything they offered.

 Our farm has transformed and continues to grow.
-We are building a second barn and farm market in the spring of 2020.
-Once done we will have an onsite store, room for educational events, and most important, room for more alpacas!
+We are building a second barn and farm market in the summer and fall of 2020.
+Once done we will have an onsite farm store, room for educational events, and most important, room for more alpacas!

 As we grow our alpaca farm we are focused on: